-“Saying ‘I don’t need the publication to anchor onto, I have a publication essentially,’ was a big thing for me.”
-Lau spoke to BoF about her blog 'Style Bubble' back in January 2011.
+“Saying ‘I don’t need a publication to anchor onto, I have a publication essentially,’ was a big thing for me,” Lau said to BoF about her blog Style Bubble back in January 2011.
 It consists of her widely read thoughts, personal experiences and observations on fashion, with a focus on spotlighting young and unknown talent.
-Lau now works full-time on her blog and other freelance projects, including writing for Elle, The Daily Rubbish and Dazed Digital.
+Lau worked full-time on her blog before turning her focus to Instagram in 2018.
+She works on other freelance projects, including writing for The Business of Fashion , Elle, The Daily Rubbish and Dazed Digital.

 Lau has been featured in W, Vogue UK, Vogue Japan, Elle US, 10 China and many more publications.

 “If there was a whole team behind it, I think something would be taken away,” she said.
-“I’m not outputting solutions, I’m outputting myself,” she says.
+“I’m not outputting solutions, I’m outputting myself,” she said.
 “I don’t think it can be larger than me — it’s as large as I am.”

-In 2013, she joined NowManifest, a network of style bloggers owned by Condé Nast that includes Bryanboy, Style by Kling, and Fashion Toast.
+In 2013, she joined NowManifest, a network of style bloggers owned by Condé Nast that includes Bryanboy, Style by Kling and Fashion Toast.